DenAU79/Openweathermap/README.md

 # Openweathermap

-Suite of automated tests to test the functionality of a current weather API using “By City name” variant.

 ### _Welcome to Openweathermap_

 ## 📄 Description

-An automated test for "Best Sellers" tab with adding, verifying and removing specific item to and from Shopping cart.
+Suite of automated tests to test the functionality of a current weather API using “By City name” variant.

 ## ⚙️ Requirements